AndrewZheng-1011/AndrewZheng-1011.github.io/_portfolio/96_perceptive_locomotion_unstructured_terrain.md

 where $J_{default config}$ is a cost that helps select footholds close to the default joint configuration.
 Note, better cost can be utilize that gives more stability notions, but default joint configuration is adequate enough.

-Once a foothold that is _aware_ of the environment has been selected, these are then utilized as contraints and reference to the model predictive controller.
+Once a foothold that is _aware_ of the environment has been selected, these footholds are then utilized to form trajectories through hermite splines.
+These feet trajectories are then utilized as contraints in the nonlinear model predictive controller.

 ## State Estimation
 In perceptive locomotion, where having good localization data is important for understanding where the robot is within the environment, this work utilizes a motion capture system to get accurate localization data.
 This helps in the generating accurate footholds from the Perceptive Leg Adaptation Module with respect to the environment.